blok-ui/blok.core/readme.md

 }
 ```

 Note the `@:fallback` metadata.
 This is required for all Contexts and will be used if a Context cannot be resolved.
-You can also throw an exception here instead if you want.
+You can also throw an exception here instead if you want to force the user to provide a Context.

 > Todo: describe how Contexts get disposed, especially how fallback values will be disposed along with the view that requested them.